 Recent research suggests that Active Learning techniques and platforms like Möbius by DigitalEd can transform student learning experiences, especially in STEM courses.
 Here are some recent findings:

-DigitalEd has created a suite of solutions that can help you make the shift away from singular teaching and into something more dynamic, enabling you to integrate Active Learning principles into your coursework.
-Contact us to get a guided tour of our solutions or watch our recent webinar, “Cultivate a Deeper Understanding of Chemistry, Biology, and Physics through Active Learning” to learn more.
+DigitalEd has created a suite of solutions to help you shift from singular teaching to something more dynamic.
+You can integrate Active Learning principles into your coursework.
+Contact us for a guided tour of our solutions.
+You can also watch our recent webinar, “Cultivate a Deeper Understanding of Chemistry, Biology, and Physics through Active Learning,” to learn more.

 ABOUT THE AUTHOR: